 IMPORTANT NOTE IF YOU DO NOT WANT TO USE BENEFITS (NON-POST 9/11 GI BILL STUDENTS)

 We will automatically submit your enrollment information to the VA each semester if you are not using the Post 9/11 GI Bill.
 If you do NOT wish to be certified for a semester, you must email our office at firstname.lastname@example.org and state you do not want your courses certified for the term before you register.
 We will remove your code from our database, and will not report your future enrollment to the VA until you contact us and request this change to be made.

 Important Change to National Guard Tuition Waiver Requirements:

 Effective Summer 1 2010 the State of New Jersey now requires students who wish to use their National Guard Tuition Waiver to submit a completed Commander’s Certification from their unit in addition to proof of application for Financial Aid and the Post 9/11 GI Bill (with effective date as of the first day of term for which the student is enrolling if the student is eligible for the Post 9/11 GI Bill).

 Students using the National Guard Tuition Waiver will first have funds received from the Post 9/11 GI Bill pay for their coursework, then any applicable State Financial Aid will be utilized to offset a student’s tuition balance.
 If a balance still exists for a student’s account, the National Guard Tuition Waiver will be used to offset any outstanding tuition charges, students will be responsible for fees (paid through remaining Financial Aid or out-of-pocket payment by the student).
 For more information on the Post 9/11 GI Bill benefits and how to apply, please click here.

-Students must meet with the VA Certifying Official during walk-in hours or by appointment to provide all required documents and obtain permission to register.
+Students must meet with the VA Certifying Official during office hours to provide all required documents and obtain permission to register.
 Students should complete this process prior to registration.